-1) Norbert Indlekofer left the Board of Managing Directors of Schaeffler AG
+Norbert Indlekofer left the Board of Managing Directors of Schaeffler AG as at December 31, 2016.

 The total expenses resulting from the PSUP for 2015 are broken down by individual in accordance with section 314 (1) (6a) (8) HGB in connection with IFRS 2.51a below.